 Question: Why do I get low speed when I connect to the router via Wi-Fi, and over the cable, the speed is the same as the tariff should be?
 How do I set up a Wi-Fi network correctly on my Keenetic?

 Answer: Wi-Fi speed directly depends on the range used, the Wi-Fi adapter's capabilities, and the state of the transmission environment.
 The highest speed is achieved with the mobile device in the 5 GHz range, with IEEE 802.11ac support, 80/160 MHz channel width and MIMO antenna configuration 2x2 and above.
-The MIMO parameter shows how many receive and transmit channels are used in the device (e.g. MIMO 2x2 means 2 channels are used).
+The MIMO parameter shows how many receive and transmit channels are used in the device (e.g. MIMO 2x2 means two channels are used).

 There are channel and real speed concepts in Wi-Fi.
 The technical descriptions for routers and mobile devices specify the maximum standard channel speed (connection speed at the physical layer).
 The channel speed, in turn, depends on the original design and capabilities of each wireless client.
-The design of clients is different — most mobile devices have only one MIMO 1x1 receive/transmit channel.
+Clients' design is different — most mobile devices have only one MIMO 1x1 receive/transmit channel.
 And Current Keenetic models mostly have two MIMO 2x2 or 4x4 channels.

 The connection speed that you see on the client device or in the web interface of the Keenetic router on the Device lists page is the channel speed.